 The Ministry of Fuel and Power (later the Department of Energy) had separate divisions responsible for coal, electricity, gas, iron and steel, petroleum, and water power.
 Many of the Ministry’s records (in POWE series) contain material on contamination and pollution.

 5.14.
 Industrial sites

 See under factories, explosives, mining.
-Records relating to particular substances may be identified by using our catalogue to search for references to such topics as gas works, iron and steel plant, oil refineries, petrol stations, chemical factories (paints, plastics, synthetic fibres etc), rubber processing, tanneries, textiles etc.
+Records relating to particular substances may be identified by using our catalogue to search for references to such topics as gas works, iron and steel plant, oil refineries, petrol stations, chemical factories (such as paints, plastics, synthetic fibres), rubber processing, tanneries, textiles, and so on.

 In general, Admiralty records relating to minefields are concerned with minefields at sea, but they do contain some information about landmines.
 Most such records relate to the Second World War period and to post-war clearances, but there are few files from the First World War.
 The principal series containing information about minefields are ADM 1, ADM 116, ADM 199, ADM 232.
 A few charts showing the position of minefields in British waters during the Second World War are in ADM 239.
 The records of the War Office include material on the laying and clearance of minefields (WO 32, WO 199, WO 201).
 Reconnaissance reports are in WO 204.
 Maps of minefields in Libya during the Second World War are in WO 234.
 Files on the post-war clearance of such minefields are in DEFE 2, FO 371, FO 1015.